OpenDataDSL/website/blog/2022-11-22-marginAccount/index.md

   <div className="column">
   <h2>Margin account calculations in ODSL?</h2>
-    Explore for a Gold futures deal margin acount what the inputs are, what calculations are required and which data are stored and where?
+    Explore for a Gold futures deal margin acount what the inputs are, what calculations are required and which data are stored and where.
   </div>
 </div>